NodeBB/nodebb-plugin-global-chat/readme.md

+# This plugin is deprecated

+NodeBB 3.2.x and up comes with public chat rooms, this plugin is not needed anymore.

 ## nodebb-plugin-global-chat

 It adds a global chat room to NodeBB.
 Uses the NodeBB internal chat system so everything works as expected.